 Workshops are a chance for you to test drive your essay and are very important to the writing process.
 You must attend!
-If you miss a peer evaluation workshop, you must still turn in a rough draft with your final draft, and you will forfeit one letter grade on the assignment.
+If you miss a peer evaluation workshop, you will forfeit one letter grade on the assignment.

-Group work & Homework: During both our in-person and Zoom classes, you will often have group work assignments that you will complete and submit on Canvas.
-You will also have homework assignments throughout the semester.
+Group work & Homework: Throughout the semester, you will have homework assignments to complete and submit on Canvas, as well as in class group work assignments.
 Both group work and homework cannot be made-up.

-Participation: Even though our class is held in-person and on Zoom, your participation is still required during both.
-Your thoughts and questions are important to our communal growth as writers and critical thinkers.
+Participation: Your thoughts and questions are important to our communal growth as writers and critical thinkers.
 The potency of our class depends on your commitment to reading, discussing, and writing with conscientiousness and consistency.
 Your participation will be assessed through in-class work, group work, and oral participation.